ddbrown30/sfc/README.md

 From here, you can set the name, icon, value, and weight for each coin.
 Note that if you change the value of coins, you'll need to run the Initialize Characters step again in order to have the coins and currency match.
 If you set your coin values such that it's no longer possible to evenly divide the currency among your coins, the extra currency will be lost during the init process.

 You can also choose to disable coins that you don't want.
 Disabled coins will no longer affect the currency or appear in the coin display.
-Disabled coins will be removed from the inventory the next time that Initialize Characters is run.
+Disabled coins will be removed from the inventory the next time Initialize Characters is run.

 ![Preview](./coin_config.jpg?raw=true)

 # Feedback